XJTU-NetVerify/XJTU-NetVerify.github.io/content/en/people/nkang.md

 research_label = ["Synthesis"]

 [[introduction]]
     content = "I'm Ph.D. student from the NetVerify Lab, Xi'an Jiaotong University.
-My research interests include various activities such as badminton, swimming, and playing the piano.
+My interests include various activities such as badminton, swimming, and playing the piano.
 I'm also delighted to be a part of this team and to work together with everyone."

 [[introduction]]
-    content = "My previous research primarily focused on network data plane verification (APKeep, NSDI20) and network intent mining (NeMiner, ICNP23).
+    content = "My previous research primarily focused on network data plane verification (APKeep, NSDI20) and network intent mining (NeMiner, TON).
 Currently, I am working on improve the scalability of formal network control plane verification based on SMT solvers."

 [[research]]
     interest = 'Network control plane verification / Network intent mining' [[research]]
     time = 'Bachelor'
     interest = 'Indoor positioning / Network data plane verification'